 - High School Counselor Form - If you are currently in high school, and your counselor would like to provide additional information about your educational history or extenuating circumstances, please print the counselor form and take it to your guidance counselor for completion. *If you are requesting your transcripts via Docufide electronic transcripts, the eSSR can be submitted in lieu of the Counselor Form.

 - Dual Enrolled- If you have been enrolled at a college while you were in high school, you must list that college and the number of credits on the application form.
 Please request that an official college transcript be sent directly from the college/university to the NMU Admissions Office upon course completion so credit may be granted.

 - Test Scores - Request ACT or SAT scores to be sent to NMU.
 These may be on the official high school transcript or directly from the testing agency.
 (Exempt: students who plan to transfer 12 or more semester hours of college-level credit taken after high school; non-Canadian international students; persons who completed high school at least three years prior to semester of intended enrollment; and applicants to many diploma, certificate, and associate degree programs).
 Students applying for an education major should submit test scores regardless of exemption.

 Secondary School Academic Preparation - Michigan students should follow the Michigan Merit Curriculum, and it is preferred that all students take core courses as follows: four years of English; four years of college preparatory mathematics; four years of social studies; four years of science; two years of language.
-Credits (1 semester = .5 credits) from these areas should total 12-16 by the end of the senior year for NMU admissions purposes, and these are the courses used to recalculate the GPA for admissions purposes.
+Credits (1 semester = .5 credits) from these areas should total 12-16 by the end of the senior year.
 Beyond these core courses, students are encouraged to take courses or get experience in the arts and information technology.